Case Study #5

 What the role required

-Being the sole content person at a product company means context-switching constantly.
-UX copy demands precision; a testimonial video script demands warmth; help documentation demands patience; a launch post demands momentum.
-The discipline mix looked something like this:
+Being the sole content person at a product company meant context-switching constantly.
+UX copy demanded precision; a testimonial video script demanded warmth; help documentation demanded patience; a launch post demanded momentum.
+The mix of disciplines looked something like this:

 Product writing